-Revision 16 9/8/14 11.3.7 The following results/conclusions statements are to be used in an STR DNA Report (Note: the epithelial cell fraction of intimate samples, such as vaginal/rectal swabs, etc., are not considered probative if the testing results in a single profile matching the individual from which the sample was collected.
-In these instances, a statement regarding the DNA source of this fraction is not required):
+The epithelial cell fraction of intimate samples, such as vaginal/rectal swabs, etc., are not considered probative if the testing results in a single profile matching the individual from which the sample was collected or if the results do not provide any additional probative information from that of the sperm cell fraction (e.g. minor component consistent with semen donor).
+In these instances, a statement regarding the DNA source of this fraction is not required.